dathere/de-intern-guide/docs/technical-writing/daily-standups.md

 - [ ]
 ```

 Personally I like to use [Obsidian](https://obsidian.md/) to keep track of my daily standup notes (especially with its [Daily Notes plugin](https://help.obsidian.md/Plugins/Daily+notes)), but you can use any note-taking app you like.
+Note that with Obsidian you may need to purchase a commercial use license in order to use Obsidian as your program.
+Another option is to use Visual Studio Code.